Cherry Hill NJ Disorderly Conduct Lawyer

 Criminal Defense Attorney in Camden County, New Jersey

-The criminal defense lawyers at the Law Offices of Leonard D. Biddison represent clients charged with a range of offenses including aggravated assault, criminal sexual contact, and driving while intoxicated (DWI).
+The criminal defense lawyers at The Law Offices of Jonathan F. Marshall represent clients charged with a range of offenses including aggravated assault, criminal sexual contact, and driving while intoxicated (DWI).
 The attorneys at the Law Offices of Leonard Biddison have had tremendous success handling these offenses for years in Camden County including Haddonfield, Gloucester, Cherry Hill, and Winslow Twp.
 Also, one of the members of our criminal defense team is a former municipal prosecutor in New Jersey who used to prosecute a variety of charges for the State including disorderly conduct.

 Disorderly Conduct Lawyer in Camden NJ

 New Jersey’s disorderly conduct law is governed by N.J.S.A.
 2C:33-2 which provides:

 a.
 Improper behavior: A person is guilty of a petty disorderly persons offense, if with purpose to cause public inconvenience, annoyance or alarm, or recklessly creating a risk thereof he

 (1) Engages in fighting or threatening, or in violent or tumultuous behavior; or